isomerpages/mlaw-marketingshopfront/_legal-services/1-practising-law-in-Singapore.md

 #### PRACTICE OF FOREIGN LAW

 Individuals who are registered to practise law in their overseas principal jurisdictions can register as a foreign lawyer under the Legal Profession Act to practise foreign law in Singapore.
 The Legal Services Regulatory Authority regulates and licences foreign lawyers and regulated non-practitioners in Singapore.

-Click [here](https://www.mlaw.gov.sg/files/Types_of_LSRA_Individual_Registration_May_2018.pdf) for information on the types of registration available.
+For more information on the types of registration available, please click [here](https://www.mlaw.gov.sg/files/Types_of_LSRA_Individual_Registration_May_2018.pdf) .

 Foreign-qualified lawyers who pass the Foreign Practitioner Examinations may be registered to to practise in permitted areas of Singapore law.